vpicouet/spectro-imager-etc/README.md

 $$N_{images} = \frac{Ttot_{s}}{Texp_{s} + Tread_{s}} \times (1-CRloss_{٪}) $$

-In the case of electron amplified CCDs, some considerations must be taken into account:
+In the case of electron-amplified CCDs, some considerations must be taken into account:
 - the read noise must be divided by the amplification gain: $RN_{e-/pix/exp} = \frac{ RN_{e-/pix/exp} }{EMGain_{e-/e-}}$
 - an excess noise factor of $\sqrt{2}$  must be used to account for the stochastic amplification (if no thresholding method is applied)